flowdock/api-docs/docs/integration-getting-started.md

 <div id="/a-great-integration"></div>
 ### What does a great integration look like?

-The best Flowdock integrations are with other work-related web apps.
-These third party apps send activity updates to Flowdock.
+The best CA Flowdock integrations are with other work-related web apps.
+These third party apps send activity updates to CA Flowdock.
 A great integration with a project management tool will send updates when items are created, updated or commented on.

-For example, our Zendesk integration sends updates to Flowdock whenever a new customer support ticket is created, someone replies to a ticket or updates its status.
+For example, our Zendesk integration sends updates to CA Flowdock whenever a new customer support ticket is created, someone replies to a ticket or updates its status.
 Each new update can include both a message ("ticket was updated") and a new updated state for the ticket.
 You can see it in action [here](https://www.youtube.com/watch?v=dYuhh83EtxU).

 <div id="/components-of-a-message"></div>
 ### The components of an integration message

 ![A support ticket from Zendesk with legend](/images/lifespan-of-a-support-ticket-legend.png)

-When presenting your app's items in Flowdock as a thread, you can use these components:
+When presenting your app's items in CA Flowdock as a thread, you can use these components:

 1. **Title** - Simple enough.
 This should be the name of the item in your app.
 For Zendesk, a customer support tool, this is the subject line of the support ticket.
 1. **Icon** - Each integration has its own icon.
 This is configured for the [developer application](https://www.flowdock.com/oauth/applications).
 1. **Fields** - All the simple properties – in other words, a list of key-value pairs.
 The Zendesk integration uses these to show the To, From and other fields of the support ticket.
 Project management tools send all the properties of a specific issue/ticket/story.
 1. **Body** - This generally contains the most important content of the item, such as an issue description.
 In some cases, this is not needed, such as when new replies and updates make up the most interesting content in Zendesk.
 1. **Status** - A great way to highlight progress.
 It gives a quick and visible answer to questions like "Has this pull request been merged?", "What's the status of our server?" or "Has this support ticket been resolved?".
 The status is shown visibly in the [team inbox](/help/team_inbox).
 You can even color-code the different states (e.g. blocked = red, solved = green).
 1. **[Actions](thread-actions)** - Now we're getting to the awesome stuff.
 This allows you to [build bidirectional integrations](how-to-create-bidirectional-integrations).
-You can define actions that allow users to complete tasks directly from Flowdock.
+You can define actions that allow users to complete tasks directly from CA Flowdock.
 Examples include "Assign to me", "Mark as solved", "Try to build this again" and "Merge pull request".

 For detailed descriptions of these fields, check out the [threads documentation](threads).